+Notice

-Notice Hewlett-Packard makes no warranty of any kind with regard to this material, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
+Hewlett-Packard makes no warranty of any kind with regard to this material, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.

 Hewlett-Packard shall not be liable for errors contained herein or for incidental or consequential damages in connection with the furnishing, performance, or use of this material.

 Hewlett-Packard assumes no responsibility for the use or reliability of its software on equipment that is not furnished by Hewlett-Packard.

-Copyright 1991,1992,1993, Hewlett-Packard Company.
+© Copyright 1994, Hewlett-Packard Company.

 This document contains proprietary information, which is protected by copyright.
 All rights are reserved.
 No part of this document may be photocopied, reproduced or translated to another language without the prior written consent of Hewlett-Packard Company.
 The information contained in this document is subject to change without notice.

-UNIX is a registered trademark of UNIX System Laboratories Inc. in the U.S.A. and other countries.
-Torx is a registered trademark of Camcar Division of Textron, Inc. LCA is a trademark of Xilinx Inc. Hewlett-Packard Company P.O.
-Box 2197 1900 Garden of the Gods Road Colorado Springs, CO 80901-2197, U.S.A.
+UNIX is a registered trademark of AT&T.

+Torx is a registered trademark of Camcar Division of Textron, Inc.

+Hewlett-Packard Company P.O.Box 2197 1900 Garden of the Gods Road Colorado Springs, CO 80901-2197, U.S.A.

 RESTRICTED RIGHTS LEGEND Use, duplication, or disclosure by the U.S. Government is subject to restrictions set forth in subparagraph (C) (1) (ii) of the Rights in Technical Data and Computer Software Clause at DFARS 252.227-7013.
-Hewlett-Packard Company, 3000 Hanover Street, Palo Alto, CA 94304 U.S.A.
-Right for non-DOD U.S. Government Department and Agencies are as set forth in FAR 52.227-19(c)(1,2).
+Hewlett-Packard Company, 3000 Hanover Street, Palo Alto, CA 94304

+Printing History

+New editions are complete revisions of the manual.
+The date on the title page changes only when a new edition is published.

-Edition 2 64732-97005, February 1993 Edition 1 64732-97002, April 1991 version level of th issued.
-Many pro changes, and man accompanying pro nay be printed before the date; this indicates the e software product at the time the manual was duct updates and fixes do not require manual ual corrections may be done without oduct changes.
-Therefore, do not expect a spondence between product updates and manual Printing History complete revisions of the manual.
-The date on ages only when a new edition is published.
+A software code may be printed before the date; this indicates the version level of the software product at the time the manual was issued.
+Many product updates and fixes do not require manual changes, and manual corrections may be done without accompanying product changes.
+Therefore, do not expect a one-to-one correspondence between product updates and manual revisions.